List of Black Butler episodes

-Black Butler is an anime series adapted from the manga series of the same title by Yana Toboso.
+Black Butler is an anime television series adapted from Yana Toboso's manga series of the same.
 Directed by Toshiya Shinohara and produced by A-1 Pictures, Black Butler follows the adventures of Sebastian Michaelis, a demon butler who is obligated to serve Ciel Phantomhive, the young head of the Phantomhive noble family, due to a contract he made.

-The anime adaptation was confirmed on July 11, 2008 by Gakken's Animedia magazine, and the official website of the anime began to stream a trailer of the anime on July 26, 2008.
+The anime adaptation was confirmed on July 11, 2008, by Gakken's Animedia magazine, and the official website of the anime began to stream a trailer of the anime on July 26, 2008.
 The series premiered on October 3, 2008, on Mainichi Broadcasting System and Chubu-Nippon Broadcasting.
-Two DVD compilations were released by Aniplex; the first compilation on January 21, 2009 and the second on February 25, 2009.
+Two DVD compilations were released by Aniplex; the first compilation on January 21, 2009, and the second on February 25, 2009.